A woman wearing a tan coat, carrying shopping bags walks through a mall.

 Phishing and smishing scams are a year-round risk, but scammers use the urgency of holiday shopping deals to put a holiday spin on their efforts.

-In these cases, criminals try to imitate the official website by using a similar domain name or URL and a web design that resembles the real site.
+With phishing, criminals try to imitate the official website by using a similar domain name or URL and a web design that resembles the real site.
 Scammers use both email and text messages to send out the fake website link.

 The goal remains the same in these scenarios: Steal users' credentials, payment details or other personal information.